Can You Bring Toothpaste on a Plane? TSA Rules Explained

 Travel sized toothpaste and oral hygiene items packed inside a compact toiletry bag for carry on luggage under TSA liquid rules

-Toothpaste is allowed on planes, but TSA treats it as a liquid or gel.
-In carry-on bags, each tube must be 3.4 oz (100 ml) or smaller and fit inside your liquids bag.
+You can bring toothpaste on a plane in both carry-on and checked luggage.
+However, TSA treats toothpaste as a liquid or gel, which means carry-on tubes must be 3.4 oz (100 ml) or smaller and fit inside your liquids bag.

 For a complete overview of TSA rules and airport security restrictions, see our guide to what you can bring on a plane.